Hyaico/Just-Cooked-1/CONTEXT.md

 ## **Landing Page**
 ### **Hero Section**
-- Large, simple headline introducing Just Cook (e.g., "Cook Smarter with AI")
+- Large, simple headline introducing Just Cooked (e.g., "Cook Smarter with AI")
 - Subheading with a brief app description:
-    > "Just Cook helps you create meals effortlessly by scanning ingredients and generating AI-powered recipes tailored to your time and taste."
+    > "Just Cooked helps you create meals effortlessly by scanning ingredients and generating AI-powered recipes tailored to your time and taste."
 - Clean, high-quality background (consider an abstract or subtle kitchen-themed pattern)
 - Subtle fade-in animation for text and background